RADIO NOISE CALCULATOR

 The strength of all three noise components decreases with increasing frequency.
 Atmospheric noise is usually stronger than artificial noise at electrically quiet locations at low latitudes below 20 MHz, while galactic noise can only become the dominant component at electrically very quiet, remote locations and at high latitudes.

-The non-local background noise received by an antenna is generated by a very large number of sources and comes from a correspondingly large number of random directions.
-Therefore, it may be assumed that the gain of any lossless antenna with respect to noise is almost isotropic.
-It may further be assumed that the noise coming via the sky-wave from distant sources or via the line-of-sight from very nearby sources is randomly polarized, and that the noise coming via the ground-wave is predominantly vertically polarized.
-Therefore, any passive matched and lossless electric antenna will produce approximately the same noise power except for ground-wave noise, which is suppressed by horizontal antennas.
-In densely populated electrically noisy areas, more artificial noise will be received by vertical antennas via the ground-wave than in electrically quiet areas, where there is likely to be little difference between vertical and horizontal antennas.
+The non-local background noise received by an antenna is generated by a very large number of sources and comes from a correspondingly large number of random directions and elevation angles.
+It can therefore be assumed that concerning noise any antenna behaves like an isotropic radiator.
+It can also be assumed that noise coming via sky wave from distant sources or via line-of-sight from very nearby sources is randomly polarized and that noise coming via ground wave is mostly vertically polarized.
+Noise coming via ground wave is therefore strongly suppressed by horizontal antennas and, as a result, more artificial noise is received by vertical antennas than in electrically quiet areas, where there is hardly any noticeable difference between vertical and horizontal antennas.

 The noise power supplied by an antenna is the sum of all the power received from individual sources with their own Poynting vectors and polarization planes and therefore cannot be calculated with the antenna gain over the field strength in the deterministic physical sense as we do for a singular radio signal.
-In order to create a basis that can be applied to all noise components and that also allows a comparison of their strength, in the relevant ITU documents of the ITU a noise power pn is assumed, which the matched lossless short monopole antenna over a perfectly conductive radial network delivers from external sources.
-An Ohmic resistor delivers the noise power kTob, regardless of its value.
-The ratio of these noise powers is the effective antenna noise factor fa:
+In order to create a basis that can be applied to all noise components and that also allows a comparison of their strength, in the relevant ITU documents of the ITU a noise power Pn is assumed, which the reference antenna delivers from external sources.

 where: